stepp1/research-app/README.md

 # Researcher App
-An app to organize your research for you: A Researcher with a Paper Based Approach
+An app that aims to organize your research: *A Researcher with a Paper Based Approach*

 Author: @stepp1